sofianerahli/ProjectNodejs/README.md

 ## Introduction

-The project is a simple Node.js web API on TypeScript, css and ejs with a dashboard that should allow to :
+The project is a Node.js web API on TypeScript, css and ejs with a dashboard that should allow to :

 * API side
   - CRUD users